rozanamoreira/cacapalavras/README.md

 run the palavras.rb file to create a random matrix with the given numbers.

 ## Requirements
-in order to point up the words, install colorize
+in order to point up the words, you MUST install colorize
 ```ruby
  gem install colorize
 ```